 “The oil industry says this is the safer way, but that doesn’t mean this is safe,” says Stover.
 “Property is damaged.
 People are killed.
 There is no way to safely transport fossil fuels.”

 To illustrate other dimensions of this damage, we created time lapse maps to show the accumulation of fatalities and injuries associated with pipeline incidents.
 Below is a time lapse map of fatalities resulting from pipeline incidents between 1986 and 2016.
-Incidents with fatalities accounted for 372 of all significant 9,006 pipeline related incidents that have occurred over the last twenty years.
+According to Stover’s data, incidents with fatalities accounted for 372 of all significant 9,006 pipeline related incidents that have occurred over the last thirty years (and nine months).
 Red dots indicate incidents that resulted in fatalities and black dots indicate incidents without fatalities that could be geolocated.

 The map below illustrates significant incidents that resulted in injuries (in yellow) that could be geolocated.
 Such incidents accounted for 1,438 of all 9,006 pipeline-related accidents.